 If you suspect you have an electrolyte imbalance, be sure to discuss your symptoms with your doctor.

-Summary Electrolyte imbalances most commonly occur when people are severely dehydrated due to vomiting, diarrhea or excessive sweating.
+Electrolyte imbalances most commonly occur when people are severely dehydrated due to vomiting, diarrhea or excessive sweating.
 Severe imbalances can interfere with the way your body functions.

 When you sweat, you lose both water and electrolytes, especially sodium and chloride.